 A content management system (CMS) is a must for your blog.

 There is one all-encompassing solution: WordPress.

-Simply put, I wouldn’t go with anything else than WordPress.
+Simply put, I wouldn’t go with anything other than WordPress.
 That’s because it’s one of the most efficient, easy, and customizable content management systems out there.

 I have heard of others, but I just wouldn’t do it.

 Almost half of all websites on the internet use WordPress.
 That’s how well-liked it is.

 End of story: use WordPress for your blog.

 Because WordPress is so popular, most site providers provide a one-click installation option.
 It’s a breeze.

 Of course, you might be tempted to use a blog host CMS like Squarespace.

 It’s a good company, but I’d recommend a Squarespace alternative (WordPress!)